AdrienQuillet/godot-jam-toolkit/README.md

 ## AudioManager

-The `HAudioManager` is an expertly crafted autoload class designed for managing audio in Godot-powered games.
+The `HAudioManager` is an expertly crafted node designed for managing audio in Godot-powered games.
 This class provides a robust framework for not only playing back audio assets like sounds and music but also for intricate sound effects management.
 You can orchestrate audio on various buses and control playback with an incredible degree of precision through designated channels.

 ### Overview of Functionalities